axvr/code-dump/python/games/README.md

 # Light Python Games - lightpygames

-**This was originally (December 2015) released under the GPLv2 but I have now changed it to be unlicenced**
+**This was originally (December 2015) released under the GNU GPLv2 but I have since changed it to the Unlicence**

 This repository contains simple, and extremely lightweight python games I have written.
 It also contains the most lightweight version of Rock, Paper, Scissors (and the Lizard, Spock version) ever made in python.
 All the games currently have both a working Python 2.7 and Python 3.4 versions of the code.